yayappl3/IC50/README.md

 # IC50

-# IC50 for 12 concentrations super duper easy just plug and chug
+super duper easy IC50 for 12 concentrations just plug and chug also generates a a cute lil dataframe table